 Required IT skills

-¿Access to the Internet and Canvas site are essential.
+Access to the Internet and Canvas site are essential.

-This unit may involve online meetings in real time using the Virtual Room in your UCLearn teaching site.
-THe Virtual Room provides a virtual classroom or meeting room where you can communicate in real time with your lecturer and other students.
+This unit involves online meetings in real time using the Virtual Room in your UCLearn teaching site.
+The Virtual Room provides a virtual classroom or meeting room where you can communicate in real time with your lecturer and other students.
 To participate verbally, rather than just typing, you will need a microphone.
 For best audio quality we recommend a microphone and speaker headset.
 For more information and to test your computer, please visit the UCLearn site and 'Join Course Room'.
 This will trigger a tutorial to help familiarise you with the functionality of the virtual room.

 Optional workshops may be offered during the semester.
 Students will have the opportunity to use the ultrasound laboratory simulation equipment and ultrasound machines.
 Students are responsible for any costs associated with travel and/or accommodation.

 This unit may involve a concurrent clinical placement or professional experience.
 Students are responsible for arranging their own clinical training positions.

 Students must adhere to University policy during WIL experiences, including the Student Conduct Rules 2018, the WIL Policy and WIL Procedure, and the Assessment Policy and Assessment Procedure.

 This unit may have pre-placement requirements (e.g. Working with Vulnerable People registration, immunisations, recording of relevant details in InPlace etc), which must be completed prior to commencement of your placement; refer to Placement Requirements

 Contact your unit convener if you have any concerns with meeting the requirements of this unit.